-- SMART Recovery provides support to individuals who are considering or engaging in abstinence from any type of addictive behavior.
-703-486-0202. ssac.gmu.edu/programs-and-services/services-2/alcohol-and-otherdrug-services/referrals and smartrecovery.org - Family Violence & Sexual Assault of Virginia Hotline offers safety and support and information about sexual assault, stalking, controlling behavior, or intimate partner violence.
+- SMART Recovery provides support to individuals who are considering or engaging in abstinence from any type of addictive behavior. - Telephone Contact: 703-486-0202. - Email contact: www.smartrecovery.org - Family Violence & Sexual Assault of Virginia Hotline offers safety and support and information about sexual assault, stalking, controlling behavior, or intimate partner violence.